simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 You need to emphasize the importance of **regularly restarting your system** after installing updates.
 Some updates may require a system restart to fully apply the changes and ensure their effectiveness.

 By **keeping your Windows 10 system updated**, you not only enhance its security but also benefit from the latest features, performance improvements, and compatibility fixes.
-It is a proactive measure to ensure that your system remains resilient against potential security threats.
+It's a proactive measure to ensure that your system remains resilient against potential security threats.

 #### 3. [**Configure User Account Control (UAC)**](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-overview)
 User Account Control (UAC) is a security feature in Windows 10 that helps prevent unauthorized changes to your system by prompting for administrator approval when needed.
 It acts as a safeguard against malicious software or unauthorized users attempting to make changes that could impact system security or stability.